 However, ideas around how caffeine in coffee impacts your cognitive thinking have previously been more mixed.
 Some people believe caffeine can help improve your mood, reaction time, attention span, vigilance, learning ability, and even your general mental function.
 Let’s take a look at what the medical studies say about coffee on memory.

-Studies Support this Theory
+Studies Support the Coffee Helps Memory Improvement Theory

 A medical study by Johns Hopkins University in Baltimore has shown that the idea that coffee can be good for your brain has some scientific backing.
 This research indicates that caffeine may enhance long-term memory.
-Participants who were given 200-miligram caffeine tablets after studying a series of images were better at distinguishing these same images from similar ones when tested the next day.
+Participants who were given 200-milligram caffeine tablets after studying a series of images were better at distinguishing these same images from similar ones when tested the next day.

 “We’ve always known that caffeine has cognitive-enhancing effects, but its particular effects on strengthening memories and making them resistant to forgetting has never been examined in detail in humans,” said senior author Michael Yassa, an assistant professor of psychological and brain sciences at Johns Hopkins University.